KIMB-technologies/Radio-API/README.md

 - This is a list of podcasts.
 - The list can be changed using the GUI at `radio.example.com/gui/`.
 - The URL can be an Atom RSS link or a link of a nextcloud fileshare.
-    - The link of the share has to start with `CONF_NEXTCLOUD`
+- Nextcloud fileshare
+    - The system can load audiofiles from nextcloud shares.
+    - `tld.de/s/<token>/`.
+All files in the shared folder will be show in the radio.
+    - It is only possible to share a folder filled with files.
     - The share must not have a password.
     - There is no support for subfolders in shares.
 - The list of episodes is cached for `CONF_CACHE_EXPIRE` minutes.